Lenny Rodrigues

-Lenny Rodrigues (born 10 May 1987) is an Indian professional footballer who plays as a central midfielder for Goa in the Indian Super League.
+Lenny Rodrigues (born 10 May 1987) is an Indian professional footballer who plays as a central midfielder for Super League Kerala club Thrissur Magic.

-Career
+Club career

 Early career

 Born in Cortalim, Goa, began to develop a passion for football when his grandfather took him to watch local matches.
 He began playing for Fransa-Pax before the club folded.
 Rodrigues then spent a year and a half with Salgaocar before turning down a professional contract with the club to join his boyhood club, Churchill Brothers.
 While with Churchill Brothers, Rodrigues helped the club win the I-League twice, one Federation Cup, and one Durand Cup.
 Also while with Churchill Brothers, Rodrigues made the transition from playing as a forward to playing as a defensive midfielder.

 Pune City

 On 22 July 2014, Rodrigues was selected as the first ever pick in the 2014 ISL Inaugural Domestic Draft by Pune City.
 He made his debut for the club in their first ever match against Delhi Dynamos on 14 October 2014.
 He started and played the whole match as it ended 0–0.